 In Year 2, Region XI will promote widespread dissemination at the local level of communication tools developed in Year 1 that target infection prevention in California's small, rural, and critical access hospitals.

 Regional Projects 2010-2011

-In May 2010, awarded regional HAI Prevention Project.
-Proposals selected for funding used information and data from the national and regional state HAI plans, the CDC review of state plans, the expertise of HAI state advisory councils, and identified activities that could be implemented to address the HAI state/regional gaps.
+In May 2010, OSAH awarded regional HAI Prevention Project.
+Proposals selected for funding used information and data from the national and regional state HAI Action Plans, the CDC review of state plans, the expertise of HAI state advisory councils, and identified activities that could be implemented to address the HAI state/regional gaps.